 We are looking for an eager and motivated doctoral student to join the lab.
 Diana is happy to chat with potential students who are interested in developing projects related to evolutionary rescue, genetic sources of evolutionary constraint, natural selection in the wild, the genomic basis of adaptation, eco-evolutionary dynamics, the gut microbiome and visual ecology.
 If any of these topics interest you and you are looking to join a program in fall 2022 please contact Diana! (drennison(at)ucsd.edu)

 Note: We primarily use threespine stickleback as our study system.
 If you are keen on working with a different fish species or an invertebrate that is a possibility – however, at this time I will likely not agree to supervising work on non-fish vertebrates.

 Undergraduate and Masters Students

 There are a number of ways that undergraduate researchers can get involved in our lab!
-We are always happy to have student volunteers helping with fish rearing, fieldwork, morphological or behavioural analyses.
-We are also keen to mentor students who want to conduct independent research projects (either BSc or MSc levels).
+We are happy to have student volunteers helping with fish rearing, fieldwork, morphological or behavioural analyses.
+We are also keen to mentor students who want to conduct independent research projects (either BISP 199 or through the BS/MS program).
 Contact Diana (drennison(at)ucsd.edu) to discuss your interests and what opportunities are currently available.